robinucar/smartzer-tech-test/README.md

 - ✅ A React + Vite frontend (styled with styled-components)
 - ✅ Shared types across backend and frontend
 - ✅ End-to-end tests, component tests, and CI/CD
-- ✅ Dockerized development and deployment
+- ✅ Dockerised development and deployment

 ---